eriktaubeneck/hacker_risk/README.md

 - Any two card plus a wild card

 If you have collected a set of three risk cards, you may turn them in at the beginning of your next turn, or you may wait.
 However, if you have 5 or 6 cards at the beginning of your turn, you must trade in at least one set, and you may choose to turn in more than one if you have it.

+## API

+To write an AI for this competition is relatively straightforward - you provide an HTTP server which responds correctly to the following API calls, and then register the URL or IP of that server with the central AI game server.

+### API Request

+The server will make a POST request to your URL with the POST variable "risk".
+A typical request might look like:

+	{
+		"game": {
+			"continents": {
+				"europe": {
+					"bonus": 5,
+					"countries": {
+						"northern europe": {
+							"owner": "Erty's Awesome AI",
+							"troops": 13
+						},
+						[...]
+					}
+				},
+				[...]
+			}
+		},
+		"you": {
+			"cards": [{"country": "argentina", "value": "soldier"}],
+			"earned_cards_this_turn": false,
+			"is_eliminated": false,
+			"countries": ["northern europe", "venezuela", "western united states"], "troops_to_deploy": 0,
+			"available_actions": ["attack", "end_phase"]
+		}
+	}

+Where [...] indicates data omitted for brevity.

+###You

+An API request made to your server will have a "you" section, which indicates data about your current state in the game.

+#### cards

+An array containing the Risk cards which you currently hold.
+If you have more than 5 of these at the beginning of your turn, or after you eliminate and enemy (and take their cards), you will be forced to spend these cards through the "spend_cards" action.

+#### earned_cards_this_turn

+Whether or not you have successfully conquered at least one country this turn, and you will recieve a new card at the end of your turn to be spent the next turn.

+#### is_eliminated

+Whether or not you have been removed from the game, due to either owning no countries, or failing to abide by the rules of the server.

+#### countries

+A list of the names of all of the countries you own.
+You can find out more details about these countries in the game->continents array

+#### available_actions

+A list of the actions which your server can take in its current state.
+The actions which can be in this list are listed below.

+##### choose_country

+This is an action taken at the beginning of the game, while there are still countries without owners.
+By choosing a country, you commit one troop to that country - more troops can be added later via the deploy_troops command.

+Response:

+	{"action": "choose_country", "data": "<The name of a country which is not yet owned>"}

+Example:

+	{"action": "choose_country", "data": "eastern united states"}

+##### deploy_troops

+Add troops to a country.
+In the "you" object, there is a parameter called "troops_to_deploy" which is the number of troops which you have available to deploy.
+If troops_to_deploy >0, deploy_troops will be the only action available.
+You will not have this action available if you have no troops to deploy.
+Some rules:

+ - You can only deploy to a country you are the owner of.
+ - You can only deploy the number of troops you have in troops_to_deploy (no more no less).

+Response:

+	{"action": "deploy_troops", "data": {"<country 0>": <number of troops for country 0>, "country 1": <number of troops for country 1> ...}}

+Example:

+	{"action": "deploy_troops", "data": {"eastern united states": 3, "western united states": 2}}

+##### "use_cards"